sinisalt/exemplar-php-rebasing/readme.md

 You should end up with a single consolidated readme file - this will generate conflicts that need will resolving!

-In each of the branches you will find an edited readme with instructions for the rebase task, complete each task using `rebase` then `merge` these updated changes back to the trunk.
+In each of the branches you will find an edited readme with instructions for the rebase task.
+Complete each task using `rebase`, then `merge` these updated changes back to the trunk.
 Once complete submit a pull request to this repository and assign to your line manager for review!

 ## Instructions

-Fork this repository to your personal GitHub account, this will copy all branchs for you to work on locally, then complete the two tasks using the `rebase` command (see readme on each branch for details).
+Fork this repository to your personal GitHub account, this will copy all branches for you to work on locally, then complete the two tasks using the `rebase` command (see readme on each branch for details).
 When complete you should `merge` the TASK-X branches to the trunk branch.

 At the outset the branch tree looks like this: